moepanni/Calculator/README.md

 #### [Video Demo](https://bit.ly/4gXSQIv)

 #### Description:
-This project is a simple calculator application built using Python's Tkinter library for the graphical user interface (GUI).
-It supports basic arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation.
-The application includes functionalities like backspace and clear for user convenience.
+This project is a fully functional calculator application built using Python's Tkinter library for the graphical user interface (GUI).
+The application supports essential arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation, providing users with a smooth and intuitive experience.
+Additionally, it includes utility functions like backspace to remove the last digit and a clear button to reset the calculator.

-The project is structured with a main application file (`project.py`) that contains the calculator logic and GUI components, and a test suite (`test_project.py`) that uses `pytest` to ensure the calculator functions operate correctly.
-This ensures reliability and ease of maintenance.
+#### The project is structured into two main files:

+# project.py contains the logic for the calculator and defines the graphical components using Tkinter.
+# test_project.py serves as a testing suite using the pytest framework to verify that all functionalities work as expected.

-### Features:
+#### Features:

-- **User-Friendly Interface:** Intuitive buttons for numbers and operations.
+# User-Friendly Interface: Designed with a clean and intuitive interface using Tkinter buttons for numbers and arithmetic operations.
-- **Basic Arithmetic Operations:** Addition, subtraction, multiplication, division, and exponentiation.
+# Basic Arithmetic Operations: Supports operations like addition (+), subtraction (-), multiplication (*), division (/), and exponentiation (**).
-- **Utility Functions:** Backspace to remove the last input and clear to reset the calculator.
+# Utility Functions: Backspace button to delete the last entered character, and clear button to reset the current calculation.
-- **Error Handling:** Gracefully handles division by zero and invalid inputs.
-- **Automated Testing:** Comprehensive tests using `pytest` to validate functionality.
+# Error Handling: Provides user-friendly error messages when attempting to divide by zero or when entering invalid inputs (e.g., characters instead of numbers).
+# Automated Testing: A set of unit tests is included to ensure the correct operation of all calculator features.

 ### Installation:
 1. **Clone the Repository:**